 As you may have found above, if you set a high enough mean, the Poisson distribution begins to visually resemble a normal distribution (if you didn’t do so earlier enter a large number for the above figure).
 Importantly, however, this distribution is not actually normal and should not be fit as one because Poisson distributions have the additional property that the variance of the distribution is equal to its mean.

-In the next steps of this module you’ll first learn more about Binomial and Poisson processes and then how the use of generalized linear mixed-effects models can allow you to address similar questions about labile phenotypes as covered in other modules.

-Conclusion: The underlying biology that generates phenotypes is important to consider, not all biological processes will produce normally distributed data.
+Conclusion: The underlying biology that generates phenotypes is important to consider, not all biological processes will produce Gaussian data.
 Deciding how you are going to analyze your data requires that you consider how it was generated and this biology will determine the types of analyses you conduct.

 Step 2: Introduction to Bernoulli, binomial and Poisson distributions

-Sub-goal: to learn statistical properties of the three key non-Gaussian distributions and to understand the concept of the mean-variance relationship and
+Sub-goal: to learn statistical properties of the three key non-Gaussian distributions

 Introduction: In Step 1, we thought about biological scenarios where non-Gaussian data could be produced.
 The three important types of data are binary, proportional and count data, each of which corresponds to a uniquely named statistical distribution, namely Bernoulli, binomial and Poisson.
 Remember that a Gaussian (normal) distribution is characterized by a mean (μ) and a variance (V).
 These two quantities are called statistical parameters for the Gaussian distribution.
 Statistical parameters for the three non-Gaussian distributions are not the mean and variance (at least they are not called so).
 Let’s look at statistical parameters for each non-Gaussian distribution now.

 A Bernoulli distribution is characterized by only one parameter, p, which is often interpreted as a probability of success.
 Or more biologically, for example, you can see it as the probability of female offspring (see Step 1).
-More formally, we can write a trait y, which follows a Bernoulli distribution along with its mean and variance as:
+More formally, we can write a trait y, which follows a Bernoulli distribution along with its mean (µ) and variance (V) as:

 y ~Bernoullip